 The weeks of Epiphany deepen our understanding of the Incarnation – God living among as a human being - as we celebrate the ‘epiphany’ or ‘showing’ of Jesus’ divine glory to the world.

-3rd February to Shrove Tuesday
+Third Sunday before Lent to Shrove Tuesday

 During this time, we focus on the ways in which Christ empowers us by his grace to share the Gospel with others and join in with his on-going mission in the world.
 It allows a time of reflection between the celebrations surrounding Jesus’ birth and the challenging themes of Lent, Holy Week and Easter.